wickljas/PES_Board/docs/markdown/line_follower.md

 [2]: https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi/all
 [3]: https://os.mbed.com/platforms/ST-Nucleo-F446RE/

 # Line Follower

 ## Line Follower Array

 The sensor incorporates eight diodes for line detection, with each diode's illumination indicating the presence of a line beneath it.
 The IR brightness control and indicator can be adjusted with the on-board potentiometer.
 The sensor's I2C interface allows for easy integration with the PES board, and the sensor's low power consumption makes it suitable for battery-powered applications.
-The sensor's compact size and low weight make it an ideal choice for small robots.
+The sensor's compact size and low weight makes it an ideal choice for small robots.

 <p align="center">
     <img src="../images/line_follower_sensor.png" alt="Line follower sensor" width="450"/>